Kate O'Neill (author)

 Kate O'Neill is an American author, tech consultant, and one of Netflix's first 100 employees.
 She is the founder of a tech-consulting firm KO Insights and host of The Tech Humanist Show.
 O'Neill is a Wired contributing writer and a regular speaker for companies within Silicon Valley.
+She is recognized by Thinkers50 as one of the top 50 management thinkers in the world.

-In 2018, O'Neill published her third book,"Tech Humanist: How You Can Make Technology Better for Business and Better for Humans.
+In 2018, O'Neill published her third book,"Tech Humanist: How You Can Make Technology Better for Business and Better for Humans."
 The following year, O'Neill wrote an article on Wired about the 10-Year-Challenge Meme that went viral on Facebook, where people shared photos comparing their then-and-now photographs.

+In 2021, O'Neill published "A Future So Bright: How Strategic Optimism and Meaningful Innovation Can Restore Our Humanity and Save the World."
+In 2023 it was shortlisted for the Thinkers50 Distinguished Achievement Award in Digital Thinking.